Hello! Who are you and what business did you start?

 We are aiming to provide the best quality anyone can find in any footwear.
 Therefore our manufacturing costs are high because we strive hard to get the best quality materials and craftsmanship from around the world.
 We believe in the customers who find themselves to be a part of the KASA community, and therefore, we spend heavily on customer support.

 100% of our sales come from our website.
 We do not sell on Amazon or provide our footwear to department stores because we want to keep our brand identity like Louis Vuitton.
-We are planning to set up a pop up stores in New York / London in 2021 when we increase our collection.
+We are planning to set up a pop-up store in New York / London in 2022 when we increase our collection.

 I handle manufacturer relations and be in contact with them almost daily.
 After every 24 hours, I approve all products to be fulfilled and send an order sheet to our supplier who ships the goods to the customers.
 FOR CUSTOM ORDERS of shoes (if special customers want something special in their shoes or their name mentioned in the branding alongside KASA), we custom make the order for special and VIP clients, which takes around ten days to be made all by hands and painted.